-My college financial accounting professor often emphasized the importance of achieving a healthy return on investment (ROI), as it allows an organization to make relevant decisions that bolster the soundness of a company.
-Indeed, ROI is significant in measuring the performance of a company’s strategic investments and disposal of capital assets, but what about one’s return on ad spend (ROAS)?
+Return on investment (ROI) is a significant metric to measure the performance of a company’s strategic investments and disposal of capital assets, but what about one’s return on ad spend (ROAS)?
 How does it fit into the big picture?

-By contrast, ROAS optimizes to a tactic and is an advertiser-centric metric that measures the efficacy of a digital advertising campaign.
+- ROAS optimizes to a tactic and is an advertiser-centric metric that measures the efficacy of a digital advertising campaign.
 It focuses on growing business through incremental conversions and measures gross-revenue against every dollar spent on advertising.
 It acts as a comparison of the amount spent to the amount earned.

 Now that we’ve established the differences between ROI and ROAS, how is each one calculated?

 (Gains – Cost)/Cost = ROI

 Example: let’s say you have a product that costs $100 to produce and it sells for $200.
 You sell 6 of these products as a result of advertising via Google AdWords.
 Total sales equal $1200, but your AdWords costs are $200 with production costs of $600.

 RELATED: How much does it cost to advertise on social media?
 Discover your advertising costs with the help of this guide.